-All of these files are still being edited or constructed as of June 2, 2018
+Six months later, these files are still being edited or constructed as of August 1, 2018

 Sorting Out Some Hayes Families of Early North Carolina